HL7NZ/hpi/input/pagecontent/createPractitioner.md

   * A name must have a given or a family at minimum
   * The first character of a name must be an Alpha (A-Z or a-z) or apostrophe

-* _Add Practitioner name errors_
+* _Create Practitioner name errors_
   * _A usual or an official name is required_
   * _Only one official or usual name is allowed_
-  * _Name use old is not valid for an add_
+  * _Name use old is not valid with a create practitioner operation_
   * _Name must contain either a Given name or a Family and a Name Use_

 ---

-* **Add Practitioner ethnicity rules**
+* **Create Practitioner ethnicity rules**
   * A set of ethnicity codes must contain at least 1 ethnicity, only one instance of each selected ethnicity, no more than one ‘unspecified’ ethnicity code and can contain up to 6 ethnicities

-* _Add Practitioner ethnicity errors_
+* _Create Practitioner ethnicity errors_
   * _A Practitioner must have at least one valid ethnicity code, only one instance of each selected ethnicity, and no more than one ‘unspecified’ ethnicity code_

 ---

-* **Add Practitioner educational qualification rules**
+* **Create Practitioner educational qualification rules**
-  * An educational qualification add request must not contain an id (this will be generated by the HPI and should be stored by the local system for later use)
+  * An educational qualification request must not contain an id (this will be generated by the HPI and should be stored by the local system for later use)
-  * An educational qualification add request must include:
+  * An educational qualification request must include:
     * fullname,
     * year,
     * institution,
     * city,
     * country

-* _Add Practitioner educational qualification errors_
+* _Create Practitioner educational qualification errors_
   * _Educational qualification fullname is a required field_
   * _Educational qualification year is a required field_
   * _Educational qualification institution is a required field_